CALIFORNIA DIVORCE BASICS AND OVERVIEW

 - Legal Separation Permitted: Yes, with same grounds as dissolution of marriage.
 (Not Ready for a Divorce?)

 - Grounds: No-Fault, irreconcilable differences causing an irremediable breakdown of the marriage; incurable insanity.
-(See California Laws for Divorce)
+(State of California Divorce Laws)

 - Mediation Required: May be required when parents cannot agree on parenting plan.